fgardt/factorio-spritter/README.md

   <TARGET>

 Options:
+  -r, --recursive
+          Recursively search for images in the target folder

   -g, --group
           Treat images as a group and optimize them together instead of individually.
           This is only has an effect with lossy compression.